savoygrizzly/dimrill/README.md

 This method might come in handy if say, you wanted to generate a menu dynamically, depending on a user or entity's policies.

+The method will retuyrn strings in the following format: `"Action | Ressource",drna:stringSupplied`.

 ## Schemas

 Schemas have to be designed using the following system: